juliusbierk/gautocorr/readme.md

 # Gaussian auto-correlation for unevenly sampled data

-This is a straighforward implementation using Gaussian RBF kernels of the auto-correlation function for a function that is nonuniformly sampled.
+This is a straighforward implementation using Gaussian RBF kernels of the auto-correlation function for a signal that is nonuniformly sampled.
 Usage:

 ```python